What's lost super?

 How do I find my superannuation?

-We'll do the hard work for you – simply log in to run a super search, and bring your super together.
+Simply log in to Member Online or our app to run a super search and bring your super together.

 If you're not a member with us yet

 1. Open an award-winning Super Savings account so you can transfer your lost super into it.
-(It takes 3 minutes.)
+This'll only take 3 minutes.

 2. When you log in for the first time, we'll guide you through the steps to find and combine your super.